McFateM/rootstalk-static/content/past-issues/volume-v-issue-1/jumping-into-the-void.md

 mean all of it.
 I want to say we've all worked together to get this going and up off the ground but Matt's really been the ignition point.

-{{% pullquote %}}There’s artists doing all kinds of wonderful things and if we can bring them here...and they could work through the art center...that just exposes our community to more opportunities and more ways of working...{{% /pullquote %}}
+{{% pullquote %}}There's artists doing all kinds of wonderful things and if we can bring them here...and they could work through the art center...that just exposes our community to more opportunities and more ways of working...{{% /pullquote %}}

 **Matt:** Going forward, we want to start a residency program because we only can teach so many things to people who are in this community, we